Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/10-end-to-end.md

 - Production-quality code.
 - Beautiful user interface.

-You can't ship *anything*, however.
+You can't ship just *anything*, though.
 In our example, if you only have a solution that works on one specific test program you created, generating an irrelevant document for the client wastes time and teaches you nothing.

 You can't learn from iteration without shipping.
 And you can't ship without a working end-to-end process.
 I know it sounds obvious, but many teams miss this in practice as they get into the rabbit hole of solving one step "the right way" before validating the entire flow.